| | | | | | |

 7. Par-Bake the Crust Dough

-- Pie Tin: I like using a 9-inch pie tin with a removable bottom as it makes removing the entire pie from the tin much easier.
+• Pie Tin: I like using a 9-inch pie tin with a removable bottom as it makes removing the entire pie from the pie pan much easier.
 The ridges of the pie tin also make it easier to shape the edges of the pie crust (all you need to do is press the crust into the tin’s edges, no need for any fancy techniques)!

-- To Par-Bake the Crust: I recommend par-baking the crust for 10 to 15 minutes at 425F to firm it up slightly before filling it.
+• To Par-Bake the Crust: If you need to blind bake the crust, I recommend par-baking the dough for 10 to 15 minutes at 425F to firm it up slightly before filling it.

-- To Pre-Bake the Crust: If you are making this pie crust for a recipe that calls for a fully-baked pie crust, simply brush the exposed edges with egg wash, and then bake the crust for 30 minutes at 425F until the crust is firm and the edges are golden brown.
+• To Pre-Bake the Crust: If you are making this homemade gluten-free pie crust for a recipe that calls for a fully-baked pie crust, simply brush the exposed edges with egg wash, and then bake the crust for 30 minutes at 425F until the crust is firm and the edges are golden brown.
 The baked crust will keep for up to 5 days in the refrigerator.

 Recipe FAQs:

 Yes, you can freeze the gluten-free pie dough if you are not planning on baking it immediately.
 Simply cover the crust with plastic wrap, and then cover the whole pie tin with aluminium foil.
-Freeze the crust for up to 2 months.
+Store the crust dough in the freezer for up to 2 months.
 When ready to bake your pie crust, remove the plastic wrap and foil and then let the dough thaw for 15 minutes at room temperature while you preheat the oven.

 Other Basic Recipes You’ll Find Handy: